MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ### Available context of the causal statement (optional)
-The context informs about necessary circumstances under which the source entity or the target entity, or the causal interaction has been observed or proven to be true.
-Every single contextual information is not necessarily always available, neither necessary for the causal interaction to occur.
+The context informs about the necessary circumstances or observed conditions under which the source entity, the target entity or the causal interaction needs to comply with for the causal statement to occur.
+Every single contextual information in Rule 4 is not necessarily always available for all causal statements.
+Consequently, only the known and relevant contextual information for a causal statement should be annotated.

 #### Biological activity or biological mechanism
-The molecular function or activity of the entity that is the cause of the regulation or that is regulated (e.g., kinase activity).
-Otherwise, the mechanism of the causal statement that constitutes the biological effect on the target entity (e.g., phosphorylation, binding, etc).
+The biological function corresponds to the molecular activity of the entity that is the cause of the regulation or that is regulated (e.g., kinase activity).
+If this information is not available, the biological mechanism of the causal statement that constitutes the biological effect of the source entity on the target entity (e.g., the source entity phosphorylates the target entity which increases the target's activity) should be provided.

 Ontology recommendation:
 * [Gene Ontology Molecular Function](http://geneontology.org/) (GO:MF) for the biological activity,